autodesk-platform-services/aps-forma-extension-shadow-study/README.md

 ### Suggestions for improvements

 - Loop over several dates at once
-- Set the terrain texture to a background color of the user's choice
 - Adjustable contrast of the shadow against the backdrop